-To: Minister of Defense Ron Mark and Prime Minister Jacinda Ardern
+To: Minister of Defence Peeni Henare, Foreign Affairs Minister Hon Nanaia Mahuta and Prime Minister Jacinda Ardern

-We urge New Zealand's complete withdrawal from participation in RIMPAC, the US Navy’s the Rim of the Pacific war preparation and planning exercises in August 2020.
+We urge New Zealand's complete withdrawal from participation in the US maritime Rim of the Pacific (RIMPAC) live combat training during July-August 2022.

 What is RIMPAC?

-RIMPAC is a naval war exercise based in and around Hawai’i conducted to demonstrate US domination and control of the Pacific Ocean.
-It happens every two years; it includes 26 other nations, 25,000 troops and thousands of weapons.
+RIMPAC is a live combat training maritime exercise based in and around Hawai’i that is used to demonstrate US domination and control of the Pacific Ocean.
+It happens every two years; it includes 20+ other nations, 25,000 troops and thousands of weapons.

 Why we are opposed to RIMPAC: